Heavy vehicle charges for 2026-27

 Latest news

 On 30 March 2026, the Australian Government announced it will defer the next scheduled increase in the Heavy Vehicle Road User Charge to 1 January 2027, in response to rising fuel prices.
+Further, from 1 April to 30 June 2026, the road user charge will reduce to zero from 32.4 cents per litre.

-You can read the media statement here
+You can read the media statement here.

 Background